Sirin-Documentation/sirin-documentation.github.io/uilocal.md

 `string` : `chat-local` String used by the interface that is to be replaced\
 `string` : `Local` String that is seen when the localization is loaded, `change this to anything for your language`

+>> Save your `UITranslation.htm` file as UTF-8 if you are using non latin characters